pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

 ![Infrastruture Recommendation](../../images/infra-recommendations-envoy.png)

 !!!
 Note
-    - See our [reference values.yaml](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/pachyderm/values.yaml#L649){target=_blank} for all available configurable fields of the proxy.
+    See our [reference values.yaml](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/pachyderm/values.yaml#L649){target=_blank} for all available configurable fields of the proxy.

-    - Refer to our generic ["Helm Install"](../helm-install/) page for more information on how to install and get started with `Helm`.
+Before any deployment in production, we recommend to read the following recommendations section and [set up your production infrastructure](#deploy-pachyderm-in-production-with-envoy).

-Read the following recommendations to set up your infrastructure in [production]() or jump to our [local deployment](#deploy-pachyderm-locally-with-envoy) section.
+Alternatively, you can skip those infrastructure prerequisites and make a [quick cloud installation](#quick-cloud-deployment-with-envoy), or jump to our [local deployment](#deploy-pachyderm-locally-with-envoy) section for a first encounter with Pachyderm.

 ## Pachyderm General Infrastructure Recommendations

 For production deployments, we recommend that you:

 * **Provision a TCP load balancer** for all HTTP/HTTPS, gRPC/gRPCs, aws s3, /dex incoming traffic.
-Provision a TCP load balancer with port `80/443` forwarding to `pachyderm-proxy` service entry point.
+The TCP load balancer (load balanced at L4 of the OSI model) will have port `80/443` forwarding to `pachyderm-proxy` service entry point.
+See the diagram above.

-    In general, for non-local deployments, you should load balance **all gRPC, HTTP, and S3 incoming traffic** to a TCP LB (load balanced at L4 of the OSI model) deployed in front of `pachyderm-proxy` service.

-    When Envoy is enabled with `type:LoadBalancer`, Pachyderm creates a `pachyderm-proxy` service allowing your cloud platform (AWS, GKE...) to **provision a TCP Load Balancer automatically**.
+    When Envoy is enabled with `type:LoadBalancer` (see the snippet of a values.yaml enabling the proxy below), Pachyderm creates a `pachyderm-proxy` service allowing your cloud platform (AWS, GKE...) to **provision a TCP Load Balancer automatically**.

-    To provision an external load balancer in your current cloud automatically (if supported), add the appropriate `annotations` in the `proxy` service of your values.yaml (see below) to attach any Load Balancer configuration information to the metadata of your service:
+    To provision this external load balancer automatically (if supported), add the appropriate `annotations` in the `proxy` service of your values.yaml (see below) to attach any Load Balancer configuration information to the metadata of your service:

     ```yaml
     proxy: